Racism in Wicomico County Public Schools

-Our politicians are responsible to ensure that “equality and justice for all” is provided to everyone.
+Our politicians, school boards, and administrations are responsible to ensure that “equality and justice for all” is provided to everyone.
 The laws are equal, and so justice must be equally distributed and upheld among all members of our diverse communities throughout the country.
 Everyone in America is provided with an opportunity of freedom.
 Now, we must be careful who we allow to educate or formulate the views and opinions of our children and our youth.

 Public and private schools are posting information on their websites with resources about educating your children about race and racism.
 Pay very close attention to this information, and review the contents and the links that they post.
 Take responsibility for teaching your children to always be kind, respectful, and to show dignity toward others, especially in their speech.
 Morality and ethics are subjects that should be upheld in public schools, including civics.
 Our schools need to educate our youth, so that each person can think on their own without interference.
 The role of the public school is not to become an indoctrination factory of thoughts and ideas.
 The role is to educate our children with English, Math, Science, and (unrevised) History.

-If you look at the Wicomico County Board of Education website at wcboe.org, they have a page titled “Talking To Your Child About Racism.”
+On the school's website at wcboe.org, they also have a page titled “Talking To Your Child About Racism.”
 At the bottom of their page, the local school district listed resources that clearly appear to be discriminatory in nature.
 We need to keep politics out of school.
 This is a non-partisan issue that should be recognized regardless of one’s personal view or political affiliation.